maxjamb/Javascript---Sprint-Challenge/README.md

 3. What is closure?

 Closures are created everytime a function is created.
-A closure is a function enclosed with references to its it's surrounding lexical environment.
+A closure is a function enclosed with references to its surrounding lexical environment.
 It gives you access to an outer fuinctions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.